WyattAutomation/Launchpi-Looper/README.md

 All samples are loaded to pads per the above explanation, which should show up with a green-lit LED on the corresponding pad.
 They all are initialized as "playing" but on mute, and pushing the associated pad unmutes it and turns the pad red.
 Pushing it again turns it green again and mutes it.

 As it is now, make sure your samples are all in the same BPM, and are of the same length.
-I will update this as soon as I can to auto-crop and timewarp samples to an editable BPM from the unused buttons on the launchpad, but as it is now just be sure to know which rows you've loaded samples in which BPM ahead of time (not too hard to do).
+I will update this as soon as I can to auto-crop and timewarp samples to an editable BPM from the unused buttons on the launchpad, but as it is now just be sure to know which rows you've loaded samples in which BPM ahead of time (not too hard to do, perhaps name your folders with the BPM as a reminder).